 The passage of AB 130 and 131 laws allows students who meet AB540 criteria to apply for and receive non-state funded grants and/or scholarships to public colleges and universities.
-Specific requirements must be met by students in order to be eligible for the Board of Governors Waiver, Cal Grants and other grant programs.
+Specific requirements must be met by students in order to be eligible for the California College Promise Grant (formerly known as Board of Governors Waiver), Cal Grants and other grant programs.

 What is an AB 540 student?